CSDREAMER121/my-first-project/README.md

 # my-first-project
-this is my first repository
+This is my first Git repository.
+Author - Amritesh Gupta